Signature Programming for Hewitt Families

 From parent-daughter workshops, to evening lectures, to morning coffee talks, Hewitt parents and guardians have opportunities throughout the year to learn with and from Hewitt faculty and administrators—as well as a vast network of thought leaders, authors, and education experts.
 With numerous opportunities to learn about the various developmental stages of girls and young women, Hewitt families engage meaningfully in the Hewitt teaching and learning community.

-- Access to experts including Dr. Lisa Damour, Carl Honoré, and Hewitt's Girls' Research Scholar in Residence Rachel Simmons.
+- Access to experts including Dr. Lisa Damour, Rachel Simmons, and Dr. Charlotte Jacobs.

 - Two active book clubs—one focused on fiction and another on texts exploring diversity and inclusivity—afford families, faculty, and staff the opportunity to discuss texts, ideas, and themes in a congenial manner over a meal.